manjeetbhatti/Calculator/README.md

 # Calculator
-This programm preforms basic mathematic operations on given numbers as per user input.
+This program preforms basic mathematic operations on given numbers as per user input.